timofeysie/nextjs-markdown-blog/writings/testing-ngrx.md

   name: "Timothy Curchod"
 ---

-* Testing Ngrx
+## TL;DR

-* Fix the failing tests
+* Testing Ngrx using the existing code examples to fix the failing tests and use the NgRx MockStore.
-* Using the NgRx MockStore

 The counter example from the official documents which I discussed in detail in a previous article is a good place to start with the basics of unit tests for Angular using NgRx.